GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/edpWellbore/Example.rst

 **Context**

-The main goal of this example is to learn how to use the internal wellbore mesh generator and an elasto-plastic model to handle wellbore problems in GEOSX.
+The main goal of this example is to learn how to use the internal wellbore mesh generator and an elasto-plastic model to handle wellbore problems in GEOS.
 The Extended Drucker-Prager model (see :ref:`DruckerPragerExtended`) is applied to solve for elastoplastic deformation within the vicinity of a vertical wellbore.
 For the presented example, an analytical solution is employed to verify the accuracy of the numerical results.
 The resulting model can be used as a base for more complex analysis (e.g., wellbore drilling, fluid injection and storage scenarios).

 **Objectives**